LorenzoBettini/edelta/README.md

 https://dl.bintray.com/lorenzobettini/edelta/updates/

-IMPORTANT: Edelta requires Xtext, if this is not already installed, all dependencies will be automatically installed form this update site, which is self-contained.
+IMPORTANT: Edelta requires Xtext, if this is not already installed, all dependencies will be automatically installed from this update site, which is self-contained.

 ### Pre-configured Eclipse distributions with Edelta installed, for several architectures.